-The analyzer has one main gas flow path.
+The analyzer has two main gas flow paths, the sample gas flow path and the GFC purge gas flow path.
+Both are controlled by a critical flow orifice.
+Only the sample gas path is measured and reported.
 With the IZS or zero/span valve option installed, there are several subsidiary paths but none of those are displayed on the front panel or stored by the DAS.

-With the O_2 sensor option installed, third gas flow controlled with a critical flow orifice is added, but this flow is not measured or reported.
+With the O2 sensor option installed, third gas flow controlled with a critical flow orifice is added, but this flow is not measured or reported.